Kidney nontumor / medical renal

 Board review style question #1

-A 65 year old woman with history of hematopoietic stem cell transplant presents with acute renal failure.
+A 65 year old woman with a history of hematopoietic stem cell transplant presented with acute renal failure.
 She underwent a percutaneous renal biopsy.
 The H&E of the biopsy is shown in the image above.
 Immunofluorescence was negative.
 What is the most likely diagnosis?

 1. Bone marrow transplant nephropathy